Theme Based Track

 2023 Region-10 EA Project Development Grant (Theme-based)

-IEEE Region 10 Educational Activities Committee (EAC) would like to invite all IEEE members of R10 Council, Section, Subsection, Society Chapter, Women in Engineering (WIE), Young Professional (YP) and Life Members Affinity Groups (LMAG) to submit proposals with educational programs which will provide values to the IEEE community, in alignment with MGA/EAB goals.
+IEEE Region 10 Educational Activities Committee (EAC) would like to invite all IEEE members of R10 Council, Section, Subsection, Society Chapter, Women in Engineering (WIE), Young Professional (YP) and Life Members Affinity Groups (LMAG) to submit proposals with educational activities (EA) programs which will provide values to the IEEE community, in alignment with MGA/EAB goals.

 R10 EA Project Development Grant has been established to welcome Council, Section, Subsection, Society Chapter, Student Branch and other Affinity Groups to implement activities in the scope of EA, at the local, regional, national, and/or international level.